-Life sciences companies include those operating in the fields of pharmaceuticals, biotechnology, medical devices, biomedical technologies, nutraceuticals, cosmeceuticals, food processing, and others that dedicate their efforts to creating products to improve the lives of organisms.
+The life sciences industry consists of companies operating in the fields of pharmaceuticals, biotechnology, medical devices, biomedical technologies, nutraceuticals, cosmeceuticals, food processing, and others that dedicate their efforts to creating products to improve the lives of organisms.

 Pharmaceutical companies are vital to society as they research, develop and distribute medicines to cure, treat or prevent diseases and conditions.
 Pharmaceutical companies may produce generic or brand medications or medical devices.

 In 2019, the global pharmaceutical industry made an estimated $1.3tn.
 The top pharmaceutical companies in the world including Roche, Pfizer, Johnson & Johnson, Merck and Novartis contributed greatly to growth for the industry with innovative new product launches proving successful.

 Biotechnology firms research, create, and manufacture a wide variety of commercial products, with most of them having medical applications.
 Biotech firms operate differently to pharma companies as they use the processes of living organisms to manufacture products or solve challenges.

 The global biotechnology market size was valued at $449bn in 2019 and this is expected to reach $727.1bn by 2025.
 The largest biotech companies in the world include Novo Nordisk, CSL, Gilead Sciences, Celgene and Allergan.
 Many more revolutionary and promising companies are making big strides in this area and are gearing up to make an impact in the future to meet unmet medical needs around the world.